datalad-handbook/book/docs/basics/101-136-filesystem.rst

 the best option to turn to.

 .. index::
-   pair: git-annex concept; content pointer file
+   pair: content pointer file; git-annex concept
 .. find-out-more:: Why a move between directories is actually a content change

    Let's see how this shows up in the dataset history: